Coronavirus (Covid 19) Safety Protocols:

-We shall be joined by a political expert Col. (Res) Danny Tirza (or suitable replacement) who will lead us on a borders and boundaries tour covering the separation fence, disputed neighborhoods, and other current issues surrounding Jerusalem.
-Col. (Res.)
-Tirza was in charge of planning the security fence between the West Bank and Israel and is a unique position to give insights with regards to the conflict.
+We shall be joined by a local historian who will lead us on a borders and boundaries tour covering the separation fence, disputed neighborhoods, and other current issues surrounding Jerusalem.

 Overnight Jerusalem Inbal / Mamilahotel

-Transfer to Tel Aviv international airport for your flight back home.
+Transfer to Tel Aviv international airport.
+Depart on your onward journey.

 Suggested advance booking: At least 180 days or earlier prior to departure with 20% per person deposit.
 Final payment required: 120 days prior to departure.

 |Private Deluxe Tour: Israel - 8 Days||Price Per Person